travis-ci/docs-travis-ci-com/user/ci-environment-trusty-beta.md

 ### What This Guide Covers

-This guide explain what packages, tools and settings are available in the Trusty beta environment.
+This guide explains what packages, tools and settings are available in the Trusty beta environment.

 A couple of important points to note: